geotrellis/geotrellis-site/docs/documentation/geotrellis/engine.rst

 .. includecode:: code/EngineExamples.scala
    :snippet: run-method-op

 This allows you to handle errors with a `Try[T]-style`__ error handling.
 It will also return a ``History`` instance that gives you information on how the Operations were executed in the engine.
-See the :ref:`operation workflow example` for an example of printing out a History instance to the console.
+See the :ref:`operation flow example` for an example of printing out a History instance to the console.

 __ http://www.scala-lang.org/api/current/index.html#scala.util.Try